🌙

 - The formal language used to describe transaction details.
 Smart contracts right there!"

-As previously stated, Satoshi was motivated by scarcity when designing Bitcoin, much like how Szabo was with Bit gold.
-What's more, Satoshi appeared to support the existence of altcoins in writings such as below.
+What's more, Satoshi supported the existence of altcoins in writings such as below.

 Satoshi supporting altcoins